-We’re calling it here: it is officially time to stop your efforts of resistance and start preparing for Christmas.
-The season of festive cheer is well and truly upon us — bringing with it endless excuses to get well oiled before midday (and experiment with the Akvavit sitting at the back of your dusty drinks cabinet).
+We’re calling it here: it is officially time to stop your efforts of resistance and start preparing for Christmas Day.
+The season of festive cheer is well and truly upon us, bringing with it endless excuses to get well oiled before midday (and experiment with the Akvavit sitting at the back of your dusty drinks cabinet).

 If you’re looking for a little seasonal inspiration, we’ve done the hard work of sourcing the festive favourites sure to impress even your Scroogiest guests.
-Whether you prefer your tipple gin-based or flambéd; fruity or fragrant — read on for our curation of the best.
+Whether you prefer your tipple gin-based or flambéd, fruity or fragrant, read on for our curation of the best to try now.

 Created by Tom Jolly of The American Bar, Gleneagles Hotel, this cocktail blends orange bitters and vanilla pods to complement the coastal flavours of the Isle of Harris Gin, creating a Christmassy concoction too delicious to resist.